amselhag/Pneumonia_Normal_Xray/README.md

 We used four different models to find the best model that fits.
 Models used are: InceptionV3, Xception, VGG19, InceptionResnet.
 By the highest accuracy of the model, we decided VGG19 model to diagnose Pneumonia from XRay images.
 For the most accurate results dataset is categorised into Pneumonia and normal instead of Pneumonia, Bacteria and Virus.
+Recall of the model is 0.98
+Precision of the model is 0.76

 ## Tools/ libraries used:
 Python